“Who is Liable in a Multi-Car Accident in North Carolina?”

 Auto accidents can happen in the blink of an eye.
 In many cases, these accidents involve multiple cars and determining who exactly is at fault in a multi-car accident can be tricky.
 Furthermore, there might be multiple parties responsible for causing the collision.
 In this article, we’ll answer the question, “Who is liable in a multi-car accident?”

 IMPORTANT: If you were injured in a multi-car accident in North Carolina, we can help determine who is liable and we may be able to help you obtain compensation for your injuries.
-Please call 1-800-525-7111 today for a FREE, no-obligation consultation with an experienced personal injury lawyer today.
+Please contact us today for a FREE, no-obligation consultation with an experienced personal injury lawyer today.

 What is a Multi-Car Accident?